opattison/olivermakes/_posts/2014-11-07-design-notes-dependencies.md

 ---
-title: 'Designing this site: an accounting of dependencies'
+title: 'Designing this site: an accounting of&nbsp;dependencies'
 layout: singel
 category: 'writing'
 tags: